 What's at stake in the e-commerce sales tax debate

-This week, SCOTUS heard oral arguments in South Dakota v.
-Wayfair.
-It has the potential to overturn a precedent that dictates when e-tailers pay state sales tax.
+A decision in South Dakota v.
+Wayfair has the potential to overturn a precedent that dictates when e-tailers pay state sales tax.

 Editor's Note: The following is part of a series on the e-commerce state sales tax debate.
 Click here to learn about what the issue could mean for Amazon marketplace sellers.

 Back in 1992, retail was booming with new concepts and products.
 It was a time of great innovation with the rise of category killers, strip malls and supercenters — the internet and e-commerce was barely a glimmer in the horizon.

 But the first crack in a fissure that would later deeply divide the industry was forming — with brick-and-mortar retailers and U.S. states on one side, and e-commerce and marketplace companies on the other.

 In 1992, The Supreme Court of The United States set a crucial precedent by upholding Quill Corp. v.
 North Dakota — a decision that to this day only requires companies to collect and remit sales tax in states where they have a physical presence — like stores, warehouses or fulfillment centers.